Driving the fantastically twisty road to Torri di Fraele

-Torri di Fraele is a high mountain pass at an elevation of 1.941m (6,368ft) above the sea level, located in the municipality of Valdidentro Sondrio, in Lombardy (Italy) and belongs to the Alps.
-The 18 harpin turns leads to the Fraele towers, which once were used as strategic point of communication.
+Torri di Fraele is a fortress at an elevation of 1.992m (6,535ft) above the sea level, located in the province of Sondrio, in the Lombardy region of Italy.
+18 hairpin turns lead to the Fraele towers, which once were used as strategic point of communication.

-The pass has been climbed by the Giro d’Italia race.
-Starting from Turri Piano (crossroad SS301), the ascent is 8.38 km long.
-Over this distance, the elevation gain is 600 meters.
+The road has been featured in the Giro d’Italia race.
+The drive is pretty steep.
+The elevation gain is 600 meters.
 The average percentage is 7.1 % with some sections up to 12%.

 Is the road to Torri di Fraele worth it?

 Set high in the Alps, in the northern part of the country, the road is very scenic.
 Plan about 25 minutes to complete the drive without any stop.
 The towers of Fraele are impressive from below and the dams with the mountainsides surrounding them are also very impressive.
 If you stand in front of the towers, you have a great view not only of the landscape, but also of the entire road.
 It’s a must-visit climb for anyone staying in Bormio after climbing Stelvio and Gavia passes.